NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Guard: 1600 to 1640
 - Grabbable moves: 8A, JA, JB(B) ending
 - 5B hitbox appears and disappears one frame later; shoulder hitbox does not appear on the first frame
+- 5B(B)
-- 5B(B) hitbox appears one frame later and disappears one frame sooner, improved disadvantage on block, move ends sooner
+  - Hitbox appears one frame later and disappears one frame sooner
+  - Improved disadvantage on block (TODO: Same as vanilla now? hit and block frame data remains the same)
+  - Ends sooner
+  - Recovers sooner
 - 5BB(A) does not launch, has more stun
 - 5BBA(A) launches higher and recovers sooner
 - 5BBB(A) hitbox appears one frame sooner and disappears two frames sooner, more lift
+- 6A changed to be 5BBB(A) with A follow up (old 6A)
 - 6B(B) bounces closer; recovers one frame sooner; does 4 more damage
 - 6B(2A) added as 5A
 - 4B staggers instead of bounces